 Can you believe Adobe Premiere Pro has been around for 25 years?
 This is true, and Adobe is celebrating its video editing star's 25th birthday with a selection of awesome content, and the best: an awesome contest for video editors that includes a panel of A-class video experts and prizes for up to $25,000!

-Premiere Pro has been one of the most popular video editing tools since years, used by mainstream professionals, independents and beginners alike.
-Adobe wants to commemorate this history with a collection of special Premiere Pro related assets, and to thank their customers for the years of support by giving them the chance to trigger their creativity and win cool prizes that include thousands of dollars in cash, Creative Cloud subscriptions, and free credits for Adobe's stock video service, Adobe Stock.
+Premiere Pro has been one of the most popular video editing tools for years, used by mainstream professionals, independents, and beginners alike.
+Adobe wants to commemorate this history with a collection of special Premiere Pro related assets and to thank their customers for the years of support by giving them the chance to trigger their creativity and win cool prizes that include thousands of dollars in cash, Creative Cloud subscriptions, and free credits for Adobe's stock video service, Adobe Stock.

 Want to take part?
 Find out all the details next!

 Adobe Premiere Pro was released as the first nonlinear video editing tool to general market, back in 1991.
 This means it has been serving video editors for 25 years now.
 This is a testament of Adobe's capacity to update, upgrade and adapt their product to the fast evolution of video industry in the past two and a half decades, thanks to which Premiere Pro is as popular, useful and current today as it was years ago.

 From the original Premiere from '91, this software has evolved along with video shooting and projecting technologies.
 In the 25 years since its launch, the tool has grown to include video cd, dvd and blu-ray compatibility, going from analog to digital video.

 As PC capabilities improved, the program also upgraded to edit and deliver HD quality, and added full support for different operative systems like Windows and Mac.
 At the same time, big broadcasting companies and mainstream film editing houses went fully digital and embraced nonlinear edition.
 Premiere Pro was there to be their editor of choice.